Why Your Sales Team Hates Your CRM (And How to Fix It)

 Imagine this: your rep receives a lead on WhatsApp.
 The CRM automatically creates a contact, logs the conversation, tags the lead based on keywords, and moves them into the right pipeline stage.
 The rep doesn't open a single extra app.

 When it's time to follow up, the CRM sends a reminder inside WhatsApp.
-The rep taps a template, personalises it, and sends.
+The rep taps a template, personalises it in 10 seconds, and sends.
 Done.
+The follow-up is logged automatically.

 AutoMax Motors